Diabetes care program addresses specific needs

 "The New Jersey Hospital Association has called and asked us to present to their groups; they're thinking of doing something similar there," shares Athena Philis-Tsimikas, MD, executive director and chief medical officer of the Whittier Institute.

 The staffing in the original pilot program created the model for the full-blown program, says Walker.
 "We had one team — a diabetes nurse educator, a dietician, and a peer health educator," she explains.

 "They provided clinical management, and the nurse educator and dietitian developed the whole curriculum to train people with diabetes to deliver diabetes education," she says.

 The peer educator curriculum involves a 10-week course.
-The peer educators also are complemented in-hospital by the nurse educators, who use hand-outs from the course in Spanish, English, Vietnamese and Filipino, adds Walker.
+The peer educators also are complemented in-hospital by the nurse educators, who use handouts from the course in Spanish, English, Vietnamese, and Filipino, Walker adds.

 "The nurses and dietitians we work with are all certified diabetes educators; each has had about 10 years' experience in managing diabetes," Philis-Tsimikas adds.

 When a patient is identified as having diabetes by a physician in one of the participating health centers (the community clinic system and primary care physicians are part of the program), they are referred to the project.
 "We explain the program to them in their native language, set them up for an appointment with the nurse, and enroll them in group education classes," says Walker.